-Coming back from a very difficult past year, we are going to start with the following cell phone policy.
-This policy will possibly revert to our "Cell Phone Free School" during the school year.
-We have divided our school into three zones.
+CHS is divided into two zones.
 The red zones are where phones are never allowed out.
-These areas are the main office, restrooms, and locker rooms.
-Yellow zones are by teacher approval only.
-These areas are all classrooms.
-Then there are green zones, these areas allow phone use during specific times.
+These areas are classrooms, the main office, restrooms, Health Room, and locker rooms.
+Yellow zones allow phone use during specific times.
 These areas are the halls before and after school and during passing periods, and the Commons during lunch.